What is the Buyer’s Agent Fee?

 The buyer's agent fee might be more costly than you think.
 Nearly all real estate transactions involve a buyer’s agent and a listing agent.
 When a transaction is complete, both agents receive a percentage of the sale.
 This is oftentimes referred to as the agent fee as it is paid for by the buyer and seller.

 You are likely wondering how much this fee actually is.
-While the fee varies by region, the agent fee usually falls between 5-6%.
+While the fee varies by region, the total agent fees are usually between 5-6%.
 This commission percentage is combined for simplicity and then split between the two agents.
-After the money split, the buyer’s agent fee comes in at around 2-3%.
-While this percentage may seem small, remember that it is 2-3% from the cost of a home.
+After the total commission is split, the buyer’s agent fee comes in at around 2.5-3%.
+While this percentage may seem small, remember that it is 2.5-3% from the cost of a home.
 This translates to thousands of dollars in fees depending on the home.

 Who pays the buyer’s agent fee?